 We grow eight varieties of certified organic highbush blueberries on a breezy hillside overlooking the valley.
-We also sell pre-picked blueberries, raspberries and other fruit in our farm stand in-season.
+It’s a beautiful view from the orchard and a gorgeous place to spend a morning or afternoon before going to the river for a dip.
+We also sell pre-picked blueberries, raspberries and other fruit in our farm stand in-season, as well as popsicles and ice cream.
 Blueberries are excellent fresh or baked, are easy to freeze, and are one of the healthiest superfoods you can eat.